How much can I borrow?

 But, again, it's still not quite that simple.
 Under mortgage rules which came into effect in April 2014, lenders must now obey strict guidelines to check whether a borrower can afford their mortgage repayments, not just at current interest rates, but also if interest rates shot up to 6-7%.

-And, mortgage 'interviews' have got harder.
+Mortgage 'interviews' have got harder.
 They've always asked about income and big bills such as utilities & debt, but we've heard stories since the changes of gruelling three-hour interrogations where people are asked how often they eat steak.
-This is an extreme example, but do factor in committed spending such as gym membership, insurances, car costs, entertainment and eating out, the weekly shop as well as childcare and school fees.
+This may be an extreme example, but lenders will likely check these outgoings:

 Ignore the scaremongering.
 It's not 'they'll tell you to stop eating steak'.
 They're judging affordability, so if eating out costs push you over the edge it can be a problem.
 If you can comfortably afford it, it's not.